 - Green onion: Green onions are completely optional in this recipe, but give a nice bite at the end that I really enjoy.

-Once your olive oil is hot, add chicken, onions, celery, and garlic.
+- Sauté your chicken: Once your olive oil is hot, add the chicken, onions, celery, and garlic to the bottom of the pot.
 Cook 3-5 minutes until fragrant, and vegetables begin to soften.

-Close and lock the lid and turn the valve to sealing.
-Select Pressure Cook and set time for 5 minutes.
+- Pressure Cook: Close and lock the lid and turn the valve to sealing.
+Select Pressure Cook (high pressure) and set the cooking time for 5 minutes.

-After the cook time is complete, quick release the pressure and remove the lid.
+- Quick Release: After the cook time is complete, quick release the remaining pressure and remove the lid.

 - Buy frozen chopped onions to save time.